geelen/glenmaddern.com/src/articles/_introducing_am_css.md

 ## More vs fewer classes - a brief aside

-The crazy thing is, while I immediately knew I didn't like seeing so many classes on a single element, people like Harry were just so damn *persuasive* with appeals to things like OOCSS and the [Single Responsibility Principal](http://csswizardry.com/2012/04/the-single-responsibility-principle-applied-to-css/), and from my own experience building a series of sites of increasing complexity.
+The surprising thing was, while the presence of so many classes in the markup was unsettling to me, people like Harry were just so damn *persuasive*.
+Appealing to things like OOCSS and the [Single Responsibility Principal](http://csswizardry.com/2012/04/the-single-responsibility-principle-applied-to-css/), and from my own experience building a series of sites of increasing complexity, I felt like there must be something to it.

-I had previously adopted a version of BEM that emphasised isolation over reuse, as it suited the kinds of projects I was doing.
+I had previously adopted a version of BEM that emphasised **isolation over reuse**, as it suited the kinds of projects I was doing.
 But the tradeoff there is *fragmentation* - when you find yourself with 10 different link styles, 12 shades of blue, etc. Nicole Sullivan, creator of OOCSS, gave a fantastic [presentation](https://www.youtube.com/watch?v=0NDyopLKE1w) last year in Melbourne that spoke exactly to that problem far better than I can here.

 It felt like the accepted solution was to dive deeper into the capabilities of CSS pre-processors in order to have the isolation of BEM but the consistency of OOCSS.
 For example, instead of this: